wetcircuit/PlayMaker-ProceduralMusicGenerator/README.md

 # PlayMaker ProceduralMusicGenerator
  PlayMaker actions for ProceduralMusicGenerator in Unity

-Gracious thanks to Stick and Bindle for Procedural Music Generator on the Unity Asset Store. https://assetstore.unity.com/packages/audio/music/procedural-music-generator-192532
+Gracious thanks to Stick and Bindle for <b>Procedural Music Generator</b> on the Unity Asset Store.
+https://assetstore.unity.com/packages/audio/music/procedural-music-generator-192532

-<small>These PlayMaker actions are compatable with Procedural Music Generator 2.0 (released June 13, 2022)</small>
+<small><i>These PlayMaker actions are compatable with Procedural Music Generator 2.0 (released June 13, 2022)</i></small>

 INSTRUCTIONS:
-Install PMG and PlayMaker
 Copy the MusicGeneratorPlaymaker folder to your Unity Assets.
-Actions appear in the Action Browser.
+Actions appear in the PlayMaker Action Browser.

+suggested uses

 1. PLAY GENERATIVE SOUNDTRACKS
 (RPG, visual novel, open world, etc)